Highlights In History: Lions, Dogs, Horses, Birds, Alligators and Elephants – Oh My!

 Animals have played special roles in Saint Leo campus life.
-Over the years, a varied menagerie has roamed University Campus -- or stood sentry.
+Over the years, a varied menagerie of live animals has roamed University Campus.

 This is the seventh in a series of feature stories, profiles, and anecdotes recounting the significance of important events or programs in the history of Saint Leo University, which is currently commemorating the 125th anniversary of its founding in 1889.